erodrigufer/gitAutomator/README.md

 -p Commit files on local repo, but do NOT push to remote.
 This option is useful, if working with the vim extension for gitAutomator, so that one can commit often, without losing time each time with the git push handshake.
 -s Display all files that have been modified since last commit at the start of the script (simplified version of invoking *git status*)
 -v Display the current version/release
--w After pushing commits run *git run watch* to see the report for GitHub Actions of repository
+-w After pushing commits run *gh run watch* to see the report for GitHub Actions of repository

 ```
 ## Releases
-* v1.1.1 introduces the -w flag to run *git run watch* after pushing, in order to show any GitHub Actions jobs being executed
+* v1.1.1 introduces the -w flag to run *gh run watch* after pushing, in order to show any GitHub Actions jobs being executed
 * v1.1.0 introduces the -p flag, which allows you to perform commits without pushing to the remote repo.
 This flag is very useful when combined with key mappings in vim, so that one can perform a quick commit in normal mode, but does not lose that much time as when handling a git push handshake.
 * v1.0.4 greps the output of git status with the -s flag, in order to show the information in a more concise way.
 * v1.0.3 is the fully working version for all -hmsv flags.
 (The last flag which was implemented was -s)